 Figure 3.
 AMSE from different K values with increment 0.01

 According to the graph, the K value for the average minimum square error value over all competitions is K=1.44, accurate to two decimal places.
-The ASME value corresponding to this choice is 0.106614.
+The AMSE value corresponding to this choice is 0.10661421.

-I also displayed the difference between my predicted new rating and official new rating for every competitor.
+I also display the difference between my predicted new rating and official new rating for every competitor.
 To my surprise, the difference is very large for the several competitors at the top.
-In order to prevent their ratings from getting too large, in other words, prevent inflation of rating, the official rating system implements a way to control the rating change for those top competitors.
+In order to prevent their ratings from getting too large, in other words, prevent the inflation of rating, the official rating system implements a way to control the rating change for those top competitors.
 This stimulates me to use a separate K for the top competitors that is less than the normal K value, so the rating of the top will change less.

 When K=1.44, I record the number of competitors at top rankings with the absolute value of the difference between my predicted new rating and official new rating more than 30.
 I would call these competitors having a large difference.